thelightlayer/llm-verilog-eval/README.md

 <br><br>

-# ✅ How to Add a New LLM to VerilogEval
+# ✅ How to Customize a New LLM for VerilogEval

 VerilogEval supports multiple LLM providers, including OpenAI and NVIDIA models.
 Adding a new model requires updating the sv-generate script and potentially implementing new API integrations.